forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### ECtHR Re Crimea 2021
 Both Ukraine and Russia explain their viewpoints around the change in control of Crimea from Ukraine ('THE APPLICANT GOVERNMENT') to Russia ('THE RESPONDENT GOVERNMENT') to the  European Court of Human Rights in "CASE OF UKRAINE v.
 RUSSIA (RE CRIMEA) (Applications nos.
 20958/14 and 38334/18)" (<https://www.refworld.org/pdfid/60016bb84.pdf>).

+Notes:
-> * Russia starts with the revolution itself as argued: """162.
+* Russia starts with the revolution itself as argued: """162.
 The “referendum” and the “reunification” cannot be seen in isolation.
 They were the direct result of the violent displacement of the constitutional government of Ukraine (see paragraph 147 (vi) above).""".
-> * Ukraine focusses on the events in Crimea and argues that Russia took effective control of Crimea already ahead of the Referendum (32. and following).
-Who had control at which time points is relevant for the responsibility for human right abuses for which the case is at the ECtHR.
+* Ukraine focusses on the events in Crimea and argues that Russia took effective control of Crimea already ahead of the Referendum (32. and following).
+Who had control at which time points is relevant for the responsibility for human right abuses for which the case is brought to the ECtHR by Ukraine.

-> * The case itself is currently not further discussed here.
+> The court case itself is currently not discussed here.

 ##### Nitsova 2021
 Silviya Nitsova (2021) Why the Difference?
 Donbas, Kharkiv and Dnipropetrovsk After Ukraine’s Euromaidan Revolution, Europe-Asia Studies, 73:10, 1832-1856, DOI: 10.1080/09668136.2021.1912297 <https://doi.org/10.1080/09668136.2021.1912297>